Integrative Cancer Care • London

 • Modularity: add / pause / adjust as your needs evolve

-• Monitoring: a simple way to track progress and tolerability
+• Monitoring: simple tracking of symptoms and tolerability

 What we assess before recommending anything

 Integrative cancer care is not about adding “more”.
-It’s about choosing supportive options that match your clinical context and goals, and avoiding what is unnecessary or unsafe.
-If you want the full governance framework, read safety, governance & consent.
+It is about selecting supportive options that match your clinical context and goals, while avoiding unnecessary complexity and reducing risk.
+For the detailed governance framework, read safety, governance & consent.

 Oncology & timing